sblanchet/tango-install/README.md

 - a fresh installation of a supported operating system
     - Debian 9
-    - Ubuntu 17
 - GNU make
 - root privileges

 ## Download

-Download or clone the project into a Debian 9 or Ubuntu 17 virtual machine.
+Download or clone the project into a Debian 9  virtual machine.

 > Note: it is very important to use `--recursive` otherwise the submodules are not downloaded.